onyebuchi702/card-shuffling-and-sorting/README.md

 # Card Shuffling and Sorting Application

-A modern, full-stack TypeScript application that provides an interactive card deck management system with shuffling, sorting, and visualization capabilities.
+A full-stack TypeScript application that provides an interactive card deck management system with shuffling, sorting, and visualization capabilities.

 ##  What This Application Does